Tiana's Bayou Adventure: Development

 In June 2020, it was announced that the Splash Mountain attraction themed to Disney's 1946 film Song of the South, which opened in 1989 and 1992 at Disneyland and Magic Kingdom respectively, would be rethemed based on Disney Animation's 2009 film The Princess and the Frog.
 Disney stated that the development of the project began in 2019, prior to the online petitions that were circulated during the George Floyd protests.
 There had been renewed scrutiny of Song of the South, which is "rarely aired or shown" in the U.S. due to its controversial aspects.
 It has been considered by critics as portraying African Americans as stereotypes, making them appear content with plantation life in the post-Civil War South.
 At the time of the film's release, the NAACP protested its subject matter.
 Walt Disney Imagineering based Splash Mountain on the animated portions of the film, which the company felt at the time would leave them unaffected by these issues.

 The New York Times reported that Disney executives had privately discussed removing the attraction's Song of the South theme for at least five years, before putting into development a theme based on The Princess and the Frog.
 During the month of the announcement, in an interview with the Walt Disney Company's official fan club D23, Bob Weis, (then-president of Walt Disney Imagineering) stated that Splash Mountain "has been the subject of many conversations through the years.
 Its brilliant ride platform and landscape create the potential for great storytelling."
 On the subject of retheming an attraction instead of building a new one, he said "We have a longstanding history of enhancing attractions with 'new magic,' like Pirates of the Caribbean, and completely retheming others, like Guardians of the Galaxy – Mission: BREAKOUT!
 We completely understand that these decisions aren't always popular, but I think our biggest fans know that we care as much as they do."

 The project was led by Imagineer Senior Creative Producer Charita Carter while Splash Mountain Imagineer Tony Baxter returned as a creative advisor.
 Imagineer Carmen Smith, senior vice president of inclusion strategies, later stated, in reference to the murder of George Floyd and the COVID-19 pandemic; "the world changed, [...]
 Life kind of lets you know when it's time for something to give birth to a concept, and it was without hesitation that leadership came together and said, 'You've been working on it, you've got a good idea.
 Let's move forward on this.

 In August 2021, new artwork and details for the retheme were revealed.
-In July 2022, during the Essence Music Festival in New Orleans, Disney announced that the new ride would be called Tiana's Bayou Adventure, setting an opening date of "late 2024" at both parks.
+In July 2022, during the Essence Music Festival in New Orleans, Disney announced that the ride would be called Tiana's Bayou Adventure, setting an opening date of "late 2024" at both parks.